vmware/load-balancer-and-ingress-services-for-kubernetes/ako-operator/README.md

 ### Installing the operator
 #### Out of cluster execution
-To run the operator outside of a cluster, firs build the binary:
+To run the operator outside of a cluster, first build the binary:
 ```
 cd ako-operator
 make ako-operator